AlexHolly/godot-http/README.md

 ## Body

-The body is automatically transformed to an var.
-Following types are supported as default
+The body is automatically transformed to a 'Variant', following types are supported by default:

 	"application/json" - A Json String, will return a Dictionary "text/plain" - Simple text, will return a String